Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 --

-The number `1011` is the machine instruction to do a move operation, `0000` is the address of the AL register, and `01100001` is the number `97` written in binary.
+The number `1011` is the machine's instruction to do a move operation, `0000` is the address of the AL register, and `01100001` is the number `97` written in binary.

 --